Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Introduction

-The range of flexible statistical models estimated for the volume profile include the families: Generalized Extreme Value distributions (GEV), the Generalized Pareto Distributions (GPD) and univariate $\alpha$-stable distributions.
+This study is designed to create the building blocks for a flexible dynamical model of LOB volume profiles.
+The first aim of this paper is to study the statistical properties of volume profiles using market depth (Type II) order book data to five levels on the bid and ask, totaling 10 levels of volume.
+We make inference on common features of several LOB multivariate stochastic structures, with the focus on sub-exponential behavior in the tails of the marginal distributions of the volume profiles for each level of depth on the bid and ask.
+We fit a range of flexible statistical models to the LOB volume profiles to investigate these features on an intra-day as well as an inter-day time scale.
+These models include the following families: generalized extreme value distributions, the generalized Pareto distributions and univariate $\alpha$-stable distributions.
+These parametric models developed for heavy tails in the continuous case have a well understood statistical interpretation and this will directly inform the statistical attributes of these stochastic volume processes on the LOB.
 To ensure the accuracy of the statistical and financial conclusions drawn from the analysis we consider several parameter estimation approaches for each model which include: generalized method of moment based approaches; empirical percentile based approaches; mixed maximum-likelihood and moment based methods; as well as L-moment based estimators.
-In the process we comment on the suitability for practical estimation of such models using ultra-high frequency LOB data sets.
+In the discussion of each method we comment on the suitability for practical estimation of such models using ultra-high frequency LOB data sets.

-Undertaking such a comprehensive study involved 100'sGb to terabytes of data to be analyzed; this posed a significant challenge to any statistical analysis.
-We clearly detail how such analysis can be performed including analysis of the applicability and attributes of different statistical estimation procedures for the models considered for the volume profile when applied in this context.
-In the process we comment on the statistical features and suitability for practical estimation of such models over such massive data sets under these statistical procedures.